ezsystems/ezpublish-legacy/support/lupdate-ezpublish3/README.txt

 Copyrights
 ----------
-"eZ publish" is Copyright (C) 1999-2007 eZ Systems AS.
+"eZ Publish" is Copyright (C) 1999-2007 eZ Systems AS.
 All rights reserved.
 "Trolltech", "Qt" and "Qt Linguist" are Copyright (C) 2000-2001 Trolltech AS.
 All rights reserved.